cindyl5697/sep11-freedom-project/entries/entry04.md

 ```

 The code above demonstrates buttons for the task to edit, delete or mark task done.
 Our current plan is to make the to-do list easier to use.
 We also include a selection for "Finish Task."
 Although this is our testing code, we are still trying to make the most efficient to-do list possible.
+(TO BE UPDATED, STILL DOING IN THE PROCESS OF DOING THE CODE BELOW).

 ```js
 var db = firebase.firestore();